Picoma/Game-launcher/README.md

 Where \* is the wildcard character.

 ## TO DO
-0) Enhance the UI if I really want to do all of this...

-1) Add a game addition utility (bunch of code to edit then)
+1) Finish the game addition utility
-2) Add an icon rescaling utility
-3) Add Wine prefix support
+2) Add Wine prefix support
-4) Add an overlay (yes, the one like steam or gog.
+3) Add an overlay ? (yes, the one like steam or gog.
 Got an idea for that, so why not ? =D )